Configure Location-Based Archive Page

 Enable Location Archive URLs

-1. Go to Location Manage → Settings
+- Go to Location Manage → Settings

-2. Open the Extensions tab
+- Open the Location Info Management tab

-3. Locate the Location URL Settings panel
+- Locate the Location URL Settings panel

 Configure the following options: